Russia has produced what it says are witnesses from Douma in Syria, aiming to support its claim that an alleged chemical attack there was staged.

 "The OPCW is not a theatre," said Peter Wilson, UK envoy to the watchdog.

-"Russia's decision to misuse it is yet another Russian attempt to undermine the OPCW's work, and in particular the work of its Fact Finding Mission investigating chemical weapons use in Syria," he said, ahead of the event.
+"Russia's decision to misuse it is yet another Russian attempt to undermine the OPCW's work, and in particular the work of its Fact Finding Mission investigating chemical weapons use in Syria," he said.

-Russian officials produced an 11-year-old boy, Hassan Diab, who was filmed by activists from the White Helmets organisation at a hospital in Douma in the aftermath of the attack.
+Russian officials produced an 11-year-old boy, Hassan Diab, who was filmed by activists from the White Helmets organisation at a hospital in Douma in the aftermath of the attack, in a video which was widely shared on social media.

-Alongside his father, Diab said that he had heard cries of an attack and run to the hospital, where he was doused with water.
-His father said he did not believe there was a chemical attack.
+Alongside his father at the Russian press conference, Diab said that he had heard cries of an attack and run to the hospital where he was doused with water.
+His father said at the press conference that he did not believe there was a chemical attack.

 Russia also produced a worker who said he was in the hospital that day, and an emergency doctor, who both said the symptoms seen in patients that day were caused by smoke and dust from ordinary bombing.